LPD-EPFL/ukharon-artifacts/README.md

 ```
 > Note: Running the full experiments takes ~2h.
 By default, only a subset of the parameter space is evaluated.
 Edit `herd_isactive.sh` to run more configurations.

-Find the generated data under `ukharon-artifacts/experiments/herd/logs/herd_isactive_w${WORKERS}_p${BATCH_SIZE}/m4/logs/workers.txt`.
+Find the generated data under `ukharon-artifacts/experiments/herd/logs/isactive_w${WORKERS}_p${BATCH_SIZE}/m4/logs/workers.txt`.

-Each worker reports its number of operations, which can be summed.
+Each worker reports its average throughput.
+Each bar in the figure is the average of the througput accross workers.

 ### Reproducing Table 2